kangasta/yaml_requests/README.md

 - Response of the most recent request is stored in `response` variable as [`requests.Response`](https://docs.python-requests.org/en/latest/api/#requests.Response) object.
 - Responses can be stored as variables with `register` keyword.
 - Response can be verified with assertions.
+- Plan execution can be repeated by setting `repeate_while` option.

 More advanded example that can be run against dummy API provided by [tst/server/api.py](./tst/server/api.py):